erika-goodwin/erika-goodwin/README.md

 # Hey there, I'm Erika Hashizume

-I'm a front-end web developer 👩‍💻 in Vancouver, BC 🇨🇦  Currently working for Widerfunnel!
+I'm a front-end web developer 👩‍💻 @widerfunnel in Vancouver, BC 🇨🇦
 Also, I have an engineering degree in Aerospace Engineering since 2017 and 4 years of experience in airline mechanical engineering.

 **Here's my LinkedIn:** [linkedin.com/in/erika-hashizume](https://www.linkedin.com/in/erika-hashizume-37295a153/)